matejlou/tetrapal/README.md

 As its main purpose is to process colour palettes, some assumptions have been made to simplify the algorithm.
 However, Tetrapal can still be used as a general-purpose Delaunay triangulation library provided its limitations are observed.
 These include:
 * That it expects the input to be normalised between 0.0 and 1.0.
 * That the desired precision of the input does not exceed 1 / 65535.
+* It lacks many features compared to more mature libraries.

 # Performance & Comparison